My Roles – Lead UI/UX Designer for uAttend team

-I initially started with a step by step flow, with 1 question per screen.
-The goal was to keep the user focused on one question at time before moving on to the next question.
+I initially started with a step-by-step flow, with 1 question per screen.
+The goal was to keep the user focused on one question at a time before moving on to the next question.

 Because of testing and implementation on a similar product, it was clear that with additional clicks, this flow took to long for users to complete.
 We decided to still ask one question at a time but keep all questions on the same page.
 As a result, users could now quickly review and edit what they selected without having to go back through the flow.

 Another challenge of this onboarding feature was assigning employees to the department.
 User research found that our customers average 5 departments and 20 employees.
 With this knowledge, we decided to proceed to go with a collapsing view of departments where employees could be quickly added and assigned at the same time.
 Another factor that contributed to this decision was using this method in the on-boarding of a similar product.
 The list and dashboard setup flows would work best if customers had many more departments or employees.